aqlaboratory/openfold/README.md

 ## Features

-OpenFold carefully reproduces (almost) all of the features of the original open source inference code (v2.0.1).
+OpenFold carefully reproduces (almost) all of the features of the original open source monomer (v2.0.1) and multimer (v2.3.2) inference code.
 The sole exception is model ensembling, which fared poorly in DeepMind's own ablation testing and is being phased out in future DeepMind experiments.
 It is omitted here for the sake of reducing clutter.
 In cases where the *Nature* paper differs from the source, we always defer to the latter.

 OpenFold is trainable in full precision, half precision, or `bfloat16` with or without DeepSpeed,